johanwind/johanwind.github.io/_posts/2022-08-29-intro_implicit_bias.md

 <img src="https://www.creativeshrimp.com/wp-content/uploads/2022/06/midjourney_aiart_gleb_alexandrov_06-1170x731.jpg" style="width: 100%; display: block; margin: 0 auto;"/>

-Making a program to automaticaly draw a beautiful image from a text prompt would be practically impossible, before deep learning came along and did it.
+Making a program to automatically draw a beautiful image from a text prompt would be practically impossible, before deep learning came along and did it.
 Other problems where deep learning is miles ahead of the competition include [image classification](https://paperswithcode.com/sota/image-classification-on-imagenet), [playing games from pixels](https://www.deepmind.com/publications/playing-atari-with-deep-reinforcement-learning) and [lossless text compression](http://www.mattmahoney.net/dc/text.html).
 I believe deep learning will continue to deliver breakthroughs in other areas, and I'm excited to see what those are.

 # The problem with deep learning
-Ok, so deep learning has amazing potential, what are the problems we need to overcome to acheive that potential?
+Ok, so deep learning has amazing potential, what are the problems we need to overcome to achieve that potential?
 In my opinion, the main problem with modern deep learning is the huge amount of engineering effort it currently requires.

 To get the best practical performance from deep learning, you need to add a bunch of small (but hugely important) tricks.
 These tricks take time to learn, and take time to apply and adjust to new problems.
 An example of such a trick is using *data augmentation* when training an image classifier.
 Concretely, a simple data augmentation would be adding horizontally flipped images to your dataset, effectively doubling the size of your dataset.

 Another problem is that modern deep learning requires enormous computations.
 More compute gives better results, so naturally you put in as much compute as you can afford.
 In practice, this means waiting hours or days for a model to train.
 This drastically increases the time required to test new code, and in general slows down development.

-Tuning the *hyperparameters* is also a time consuming part of modern deep learning.
-The performance of a deep learning model critically depends on a large number of tuning parameters, which need to be carefully chosen when applying the model to a new problem.
+Tuning the *hyperparameters* is also a time-consuming part of modern deep learning.
+The performance of a deep learning model critically depends on numerous of tuning parameters, which need to be carefully chosen when applying the model to a new problem.
 Here is a list of some common hyperparameters:

 | Hyperparameter | Typical value | Affects model expressivity |
 | --- | ---: | ---: | ---: |